kitnil/awesome/README.md

 - [image2csv](https://github.com/artperrin/image2csv) - Convert tables stored as images to an usable .csv file
 - [pysen](https://github.com/pfnet/pysen) - Python linting made easy.
 Also a casual yet honorific way to address individuals who have entered an organization prior to you.
 - [xeuledoc](https://github.com/Malfrats/xeuledoc) - Fetch information about a public Google document.
-- [CHIRP](https://github.com/cisagov/CHIRP) - A forensic collection tool written in Python.
+- [CHIRP](https://github.com/cisagov/CHIRP) - A DFIR tool written in Python.
 - [pihole-dashboard](https://github.com/santoru/pihole-dashboard) - Minimal and clean dashboard to visualize some stats of Pi-Hole with an E-Ink display attached to your Raspberry Pi
 - [VTSCAN](https://github.com/redcode-labs/VTSCAN) - VirusTotal API script
 - [pihole-panel](https://github.com/daleosm/pihole-panel) - Python/GTK3 based Pi-hole (network-level adblocker) dashboard for stats and more